Check your tradesmen

 NAPIT – The National Association of Professional Inspectors and Testers

 NAPIT is a Government approved Competent Person Scheme committed to setting the standard for industry.
 Members are regularly inspected to ensure that these standards are met.
-The NAPIT website search engine lets you identify local and reputable trades people including plumbers, electricians, heating and ventilation contractors.
+The NAPIT website lets you identify local and reputable trades people including plumbers, electricians, heating and ventilation contractors.

 Association of Plumbing and Heating Contractors